 The term 'stack' refers to all counters occupying the same location.
-The rules may make a distinction between Friendly and Enemy stacks in the same location; if not, then both Sides' forces are meant.
+The rules may make a distinction between Friendly and Enemy stacks in the same location; if not, then both Sides' forces are included.

 2.341 The use of the term 'stack' in these rules is merely a convenience.
 Unless otherwise noted, there are no stacking limitations of any kind.
-Some elements of a stack may be Spotted and others Unspotted; be sure to place any Unspotted markers so they only cover those counters that are Unspotted, and place all Unspotted Formations at the bottom of any stack.
+Furthermore, every Formation (3.3) in a stack is a discrete element that functions on its own (in real life, elements occupying the same map location might be tens of kilometres or several hours apart).